 Configuration and Flexibility

-Model 215 configurations are made using twelve DIP switches and two pushbutton switches.
-The 12-position switch array configures parameters such as the pushbutton operating modes, headphone operating mode, sidetone function and the overall system mode.
-The pushbuttons are used to set the gain of the microphone preamplifier and control the on/off status of the microphone phantom power function.
+Model 215 configuration settings can be made using twelve DIP switches and two pushbutton switches.
+The STcontroller software application can be used to view and change the gain of the microphone preamplifier and the on/off status of P48 phantom power.
+The 12-position switch array configures parameters such as the pushbutton operating modes, headphone operating mode, sidetone function, and the overall system mode.
+The pushbuttons are used to set the gain of the microphone preamplifier, control the on/off status of the microphone P48 phantom power function, and select the headphone output gain range.
 The switches and pushbuttons are accessible via the bottom of the Model 215's enclosure; the unit does not have to be disassembled.
 Changes made to any of the configuration parameters become active immediately.
 To prevent unwanted access to the configuration switches and pushbuttons a security panel, included with each unit, is attached to the bottom of the enclosure.

 In the world of broadcast and production audio it's fair to say that applications vary widely.
 To this end, one or two additional XLR connectors can easily be mounted into the Model 215's back panel.
 Multiple 3-position "headers" located on the Model 215's circuit board provide technician access to many of the input and output connections.
 Using a variety of optional factory-supplied modules and interface cable kits allows a Model 215 to be optimized to meet the needs of specific applications.
 For example, some applications may prefer to use a multi-pin XLR connector to interface with a headset.
 This can easily be accomplished by installing the appropriate 6- or 7-pin XLR connector kit and making a few simple connections.
 Other applications may benefit from having "mult" or "loop-through" connections, something easily incorporated into a Model 215.
 And access to the relay contacts can be made adding a 4-pin XLR connector kit.